 Heatstroke is a life threatening condition which can cause heat injuries to major tissues and internal organs, sometimes to the point where they stop functioning.
 Multiple organ failure can rapidly lead to death if not treated urgently.

 While anyone can suffer heatstroke, many pet owners are unaware that our dogs and cats are particularly susceptible.

 Unlike people, dogs cannot sweat out their excess body heat.
 While they do have a few sweat glands under their paws and around their noses, these are not enough to regulate their body temperatures effectively.
 Instead, dogs cool themselves by panting – but this doesn’t always stop them from overheating.

 And let’s not forget that both cats and dogs (or most of them at least), have fur coats!
 If you’re hot in this weather, imagine how they feel!

 Every animal is at risk of heatstroke; however, some are predisposed to the condition.

 Just like in humans, the young and old are the most vulnerable.
-You will need to be extra vigilant with puppies or kittens and senior cats or dogs during the heatwave.
+You will need to be extra vigilant with puppies and senior dogs during the heatwave.

-Brachycephalic (short-snouted) dogs and cats are also more likely to suffer from heatstroke, due to their breathing difficulties.
-These include French Bulldogs, English Bulldogs, Boxers, Pugs, Persians, Himalayans, and Exotic Shorthairs, to name a few.
+Brachycephalic (short-snouted) dogs are also more likely to suffer from heatstroke, due to their breathing difficulties.
+These include French Bulldogs, English Bulldogs, Boxers, and Pugs, to name a few.